 A wiki page is different from (and often hosted in addition to) sequential / time-ordered posts, though both the edits and the entire versions from a wiki page's history are sequential and time-stamped.

-What makes a page a "wiki" page?
+What makes a page a wiki page beyond just a page?

 Essential qualities (of a wiki page as compared to other e.g. static pages).
 A wiki page is:

-- editable - the page is editable from a web browsers, ideally any web browser, desktop, mobile etc.
+- editable - the page is editable from web browsers, ideally any web browser, desktop, mobile etc.

 - versioned - versions of the page are saved/stored, ideally with their own version-specific permalinks, typically with a permalink for each edit as well.